siddhesh2263/distributed-computing-redis-python/readme.md

-# Distributed computing using Python and Redis
+# Distributed computing using a Redis queue and Python

 ## Why we need distributed computing